SaliTech-official/AuraCoffee/README.md

 # Digital Cafe Menu

 A modern and responsive digital menu for cafes, built with React and Tailwind CSS using Vite.
-This project allows customers to scan QR codes to access the menu, view detailed items with images, descriptions, and prices, providing a seamless contactless ordering experience.
+This project allows customers to scan QR codes to access the menu, view detailed items with images, descriptions, and prices, providing a seamless contactless ordering experience

 ---